svinota/pyroute2/docs/dhcp-server-detector.rst

 probe servers and obtain information about the offered options.

-**dhcp-server-detector** sends `DISCOVER` messages on the specified interface(s) and prints eventual matching `OFFER`s, and some metadata, as JSON.
+**dhcp-server-detector** sends `DISCOVER` messages on the specified interface(s) and prints eventual matching `OFFER`:s, and some metadata, as JSON.

 Detection behavior (duration, intervals, ...) can be controlled with a few options.

 Available options
 -----------------